Synless/Engine/README.md

 Sticking close to C/C++

-ZQSD to move the character, numberpad to shot a portal, numberpad 5 to switch between the orange and the blue portal.
+AWSD/ZQSD to move the character, numberpad to shot a portal in 8 directions, numberpad 5 to switch between the orange and the blue portal.